uruvelakassapa/reddit-ven-anigha-archive/README.md

 Installing fonts in other OS's should be very similar.

+## Setup and run locally

+1. Install Python 3.13 or some other reasonable modern version of Python.
+2. Create venv `python -m .venv` and activate it for your OS, such as, `source .venv/Scripts/activate` for Windows.
+3. `pip install -e .[test,style]` to install all the test and style dependencies of the project.
+4. Setup `.secrets` file with proper values for Reddit and script adjustment.
+5. Run `python src/fetch_comments.py` to generate `reddit_comments.db` with the latest comments.
+6. Run `python src/generate_markdown.py` to generate the markdown, epub, and pdf files.
+7. Run `pytest --cov` to test all the code with coverage.

 ## Running github workflow locally.

 Install [act](https://github.com/nektos/act) to run the github workflow locally.
 This is very useful for debugging the workflow.